capaximperii/Template/README.md

 - Flask-Migrate cannot detect all changes and requires manual review of scripts generated but works for the common cases out of the box.
 - The migration scripts are in the folder `Models/Migrations`

+## Data Seeding

+- `backend/Models/Seed/Products.json` is an example seed file that fills in the Products table.
+- The Seed table keeps a track of changes to this file and seeds data every time a change is detected.
+- Data seeding is explicitly called in `backend/Models/__init__.py`

 ## Authentication Setup